xumingming/storm-wiki/Clojure-DSL.md

 #### spout-spec

 `spout-spec` takes as arguments the spout implementation (an object that implements [IRichSpout](http://nathanmarz.github.com/storm/doc/backtype/storm/topology/IRichSpout.html)) and optional keyword arguments.
-The only existing option currently is the `:p` option, which specifies the parallelism for the spout.
+The only option that exists currently is the `:p` option, which specifies the parallelism for the spout.
 If you omit `:p`, the spout will execute as a single task.

 #### bolt-spec